saharabanu/next13-authentication/README.md

 # Travel Web App with ReactJs
  This is project is created by Nextjs 13 app router and typescript with Tailwind css framework.
 I have used firebase for authentication.
-I have handled all errors and validation.and this project is also responsive for mobile and large devices.
+I have handled all errors and validation.and this project is also responsive for mobile and large devices.I have also created a protected route and one profile page.
+I have used redux toolkit for state management.

 ### Some Login user data